Categories

 Heavy question for the end of a long day.
 I don’t know.
 Some of it is conditioned to think about.
 I don’t know.
 A lot of different things, different rituals.
 If people are in an emergency, then help each other out.
 Then there are other things like mob mentality.
 Similarities in human nature, just humans, how just exist in the world.
 Different things in different cultures.
 Humans in tandem with nature.
 Europeans force their will on nature, create dams where there shouldn’t be dams. —53; Female; What you see is what you get.
 I’m the kind of person who allows other people to be who they need to be.
 Allow people to be different, life is more interesting.
 Laid back but perfectionist, not as much as in the past.
 Still a lot to work on.
 Definitely a collaborator.

 Oh my God.
 OK.
 It’s difficult because of wars, the types of government.
 Hate behavior done to groups of people in the name of religion.
 Pretty dark about human nature because of atrocities.
 Vacillate between giving up on human nature, don’t because of a lot of good people.
 How do you help the people on the good side of human nature against the people who are more on the negative side of human nature?
 Human nature has not done well.
 Good and bad.
 Bad people do damage to the people on the good side of human nature.
 Huge concern that we are going backward in treatment of blacks.
 Never treated Indians well.
 Progress going backward makes me sad.
 Concerned a lot about people who get into power.
 Bent toward criminality, find ways to legally take money and lives of people.
 Passionate, not really optimistic.
 Increase in neo-Nazis.
 I live in a country that had dictator Franco.
 Near Germany.
 My heart is broken by the treatment of people.
 People who do horrible things in the name of Christianity.
 Jesus would not be happy about the atrocities done in his name. —73; Female; Concerned about the welfare of others.
 I spent my life trying to help others become the best persons they can become.
 I’m certainly humanistic.
 Goal is to take better care of myself.
 Still care a great deal about others.
 Always see potential.
 Always better.
 I believe in God, always have.
 See God as a positive energy that connects us all.
 Sort of Buddhist.
 Not practicing.
 Am Episcopalian, not so judgmental.
-Intellectual.
-Buddhist kind of philosophy.
+Intellectual, Buddhist kind of philosophy.

 Many self-centered and evil.
 Can be motivated for religious reasons, true altruism.
 Left to their own devices, use means, violent, to achieve goals, get most of the resources, keep others from getting what they want.
 Seems universal.
 Just heard about Catholic priests abused 200,000 children.
 Makes me sick.
 Part of me wants to say human nature is inherently good, but too many examples of doing evil. —57; Female; 57-year-old white woman.
 Daughter.
 Loves to learn.
 Does the best to help others.
 Caring, super involved in church.